dillionhuston/fast-api-example/README.md

 ============================ 2 passed in 1.07s ============================
 ```

-As shown above, we use `pytest-cov` to generate a coerage report showing our test coverage and highlighting
+As shown above, we use `pytest-cov` to generate a coverage report showing our test coverage and highlighting
 explicitly the lines in our code that are missing tests.
 Alternatively, you can invoke the unit tests using the example task:

 ```bash